30 Years Experience Representing Clients Like You

 Executor in a Will

 Doing a good job as an executor requires someone with persistence and who pays attention to detail.
 However, most people need professional assistance as an executor in a will since each estate confronts many issues such as the collection and valuation of assets, the payment of debts, claims and taxes and the distribution of estate funds to beneficiaries.
-I have represented many clients who are an executor in a will and assisted them with probating the will and administering and settling the estate.
+As a New York City wills lawyer, I have represented many clients who are an executor in a will and assisted them with probating the will and administering and settling the estate.

 As can be seen, acting as a fiduciary such as an Executor is a large responsibility.
 As noted, all fiduciaries are held accountable for their performance and also must provide the estate beneficiaries with a written accounting of the acts and transactions that they engage in, These accountings can be the subject of a separate Accounting Proceeding in the Surrogate's Court.